 The American Bully is a relatively new breed.
 The American Kennel Club does not recognize them.
-However, they are recognized by the United Kennel Club in the UK.
+However, they are recognized by the United Kennel Club.

 This breed first came into existence around the 1980s.
 With that said, their history is shrouded in misinformation, so we don’t know exactly when the breed first came into existence.